Disclosure: This post is sponsored by Country Chic Paint. All opinions, images and love of painting projects are 100% mine.

 - Lint-free cloth

-- New hardware (optional) – here’s a link to hardware similar to what’s on this table
+- New hardware (optional) – these are similar

 How to give an end table a makeover with clay paint: